 UNSW is regulated under the Roads and Maritime Services (RMS) Australian Road Rules 2014.
 Signs are displayed at all entrances to the campus.
-All vehicles must only park in a marked bay.
+All vehicles must be parked in marked bays and abide by signage posted in parking areas, including those which indicate fees must be paid (parking fees, once paid, are non-refundable).
 Please abide by the UNSW Sydney Parking Rules below as well as the RMS Parking Rules.

 The UNSW Restricted Parking Scheme covers the Kensington, Paddington, Randwick and Western Campus car parks.
 These rules apply 24 hours per day, 7 days per week.

-Roadways and parking areas within UNSW are "Roads and Road related areas" for the purposes of the NSW Road Transport (Safety and Traffic Management) Act 1999.
+Roadways and parking areas within UNSW are "Roads and Road-related areas" for the purposes of the NSW Road Transport Act 2013.
 Traffic and parking controls are enforced to provide orderly and equitable management of limited resources to the UNSW community.

 Drivers on campus must observe the road rules as they would in any public street.
 Drivers of vehicles in the University grounds shall obey traffic signs, road markings and all instructions from Security Officers.